Umami Pot

 • Recipe card

-Sautéed Green Bell Peppers with Shio Kombu is, as the name suggests, a dish made by sautéing green bell peppers with shio kombu (salted kelp).
-It is incredibly simple to prepare with just a few ingredients, making it perfect when you want to add a vegetable side dish to your meal.
-The delightful combination of the slight bitterness of peppers and the savory flavor of shio kombu creates an addictive taste, making it an ideal accompaniment to rice.
+Sautéed Green Bell Peppers with Shio Kombu is, as the name suggests, a vegetable side dish made by sautéing green bell peppers with shio kombu (salted kelp).
+It is easy to prepare with just a few ingredients, making it perfect when you want to add a vegetable dish to your meal.
+The balance between the slight bitterness of green peppers and the umami of shio kombu creates a distinctive flavor, which makes it an ideal accompaniment to rice.

 Sautéed Green Bell Peppers with Shio Kombu

-The key lies in the bitterness of peppers.
-While this bitterness is typically undesirable, when combined with the unique flavor of shio kombu, it miraculously transforms into an exquisite taste.
-I have tried pairing shio kombu with other bitter vegetables, but nothing compares to the harmony achieved with this combination.
-The true value of this dish can only be experienced with green bell peppers.
+The key lies in the distinctive bitterness of the peppers.
+Although this bitterness is typically considered undesirable, when paired with the unique flavor of shio kombu, it surprisingly transforms into something exquisite.
+I have tried pairing shio kombu with other bitter vegetables, but nothing compares to the harmony it creates with green bell peppers.
+The true essence of this dish can only be appreciated with green bell peppers.

-Although there are varieties similar to green bell peppers, such as differently colored bell peppers or shishito peppers, they still cannot substitute.
-I encourage you to try this dish with green bell peppers.
+Although there are similar varieties, such as other colored bell peppers or shishito peppers, they still can’t fully replace green bell peppers.
+I highly recommend trying this dish using only green bell peppers.

 In Japan (and probably in many other countries), green bell peppers are commonly used with their seeds removed.
-This is because leaving the seeds can compromise the flavor and texture of the dish.
-This particular dish is no exception; removing the seeds undoubtedly enhances its taste.
+This is because leaving the seeds in can affect the flavor and texture of the dish.
+This particular dish is no exception—removing the seeds definitely enhances its taste.

-However, if you prioritize nutritional value over taste, you can also use peppers with seeds.
+However, if you prioritize nutrition over flavor and texture, you can use peppers with the seeds left in.
 The seeds are actually rich in nutrients, containing plenty of vitamin C and calcium.
-Research even shows that the seeds contain more vitamin C than the flesh itself.
+Some research even shows that the seeds contain more vitamin C than the flesh.

-Therefore, I usually use peppers with their seeds when preparing this dish.
-While the recipe instructions suggest removing the seeds to prioritize taste, if you prefer to prioritize nutrition, feel free to try using peppers with the seeds intact.
+For this reason, I often use peppers with the seeds left in when preparing this dish.
+While the recipe suggests removing the seeds to prioritize flavor and texture, if you prefer to focus on nutrition, feel free to try using peppers with the seeds intact.

 Sautéed Green Bell Peppers with Shio Kombu